tytydraco/yessleep/out/Hat_Man.md

 I’ve just realised that there used to be a lighter beside it, didn’t there?
 I’d better go check, but I’m going to post this first as a warning to others.

 I think they wait to be noticed in the dark.
 They travel in groups.
 They like old houses but will linger anywhere with small children.
 They’re more powerful in some places, but they grow stronger if you’re afraid.
 I think they’re like those other things I read about once - the things you’re not supposed to name because you call them to you.
-I think once you know about them, about the doorways they travel through you’re at risk.
+I think once you know about them, about the doorways they travel through, you’re at risk.
 But the risk is never zero.
 They're there anyway, you just don't see them yet.

-Sleep in the dark, avoid looking into mirrors at night.
+Sleep in the dark.
+Avoid looking into mirrors at night.
 Stay away from anywhere where shadows group together, like under beds.

 Most of all ignore the creaks.